Visiting Fort James Island Gambia

 Over dusty Gambian roads

-Moments later we got back on a boat to go to the island.
-If you think about what happened here, you will feel nauseous.
-You can’t really imagine the suffering that happened here… The people whose lives have been destroyed to make other people’s lives easier… It is awful!
+When you really think about what happened here, it makes you feel sick.
+You can’t really imagine the suffering that was endured here… The people whose lives were destroyed to make other people’s lives easier… Terrible!

 Kunta Kinte Eiland - James Island, The Gambia

-It’s such a different time… selling people as slaves… The suffering of the people who were no longer seen as human…
+It’s such a different time… selling people as slaves.
+The suffering of people who were no longer seen as human.

 Kunta Kinte Eiland - James Island, The Gambia